We all know the basics: Oedipus offed his father and married his mother.

 Though largely a bridging play between the high drama of Oedipus Rex and the tragic end to the myth we find in Antigone, Oedipus at Colonus has its strength in the calm, confession-box way that it insinuates Oedipus into our hearts.
 That and the fact that Antigone would lose its force without the injustices shown us in its prequel.

-Though this edition from Penguin yields a strange organization – Antigone is first of the three plays included in this edition but is the last chronologically in the myth of Oedipus – it’s a minor complaint of an otherwise beautiful verse translation by Robert Fagles, the man whose painstaking work with Homer’s and Virgil’s epics have cemented him as the go-to guy for the Greek and Roman canon.
+Though this edition from Penguin yields a strange organization – Antigone is first of the three plays included in this edition but is the last chronologically in the myth of Oedipus – it’s a minor complaint of an otherwise beautiful verse translation by Robert Fagles, the man whose painstaking work with Homer’s and Virgil’s epics have cemented him as the go-to guy for the Greek canon.

 Apart from their merits as excellent dramas each, the Sophoclean plays are vindication for the hero who never received justice.
 The true irony is that most us only recognize those parts to the Oedipus myth that Freud emphasized: our popular understanding of the man who gave everything for honesty such that his adopted yet beloved Thebes would bleed no more is predicated on something that, while not a lie, is certainly much less than the whole unbiased truth.